3ClawsGames/SlideShow-From-Folder/README.md

-This is a module I initially made because I often end up making an intro with images, explaining how to play.
+@@ Currently working on Corona Simulator, XCode Simulator and IOS build This is a module I initially made because I often end up making an intro with images, explaining how to play.
 When the session of images is done, you will not see it again when